chrplr/programming-psychology-experiments/docs/software-installation.md

 Download and install the code editor *Visual Studio Code* from <https://code.visualstudio.com/download> (*unless you already have a code editor that you are happy with*, e.g. sublime text, notepad++, spyder, pycharm, ...)

+You can accept all default options proposed during the installation.

 ## R and Rstudio